In summer of 1969 the musical torch was passing to those on the stage of Woodstock: the initiation of a whole new generation.

 A concept, a love story, called Watertown.

 Hardly in tune with the Woodstock genre of a better place where better people lived a better idea, but also not in tune with the traditional Sinatra fan who grew up with the love songs of the Gershwins, Cole Porter, Sammy Cahn, Jimmy VanHeusen, Johnny Burke, Jerome Kern and Larry Hart.

 This site, Watertownology, studies the album Watertown.
 Why it's so good.
 Why its sales were so dismal.
 Why, if more people heard it, or better, really listened to it, it could be among Sinatra's greatest.
 And all of these discoveries in a compendium brought to you directly from those who helped create the love story and lyrics, the music, the arrangements, the orchestration, the recording, the artwork, and reactions from notable music lovers.

 This site contains copyrighted material the use of which has not always been specifically authorized by the copyright owner(s).
 The publication of such material is intended for educational purposes, and to advance understanding of artistic, cultural, or historic issues.
-John Brown Advertising believes this constitutes a 'fair use' of any such copyrighted material as provided for in section 107 of the US Copyright Law.
+Kopp & Brown, LLC believes this constitutes a 'fair use' of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
-Copyrighted material can be removed on the request of the owner.
+Copyrighted material will be removed at the request of a copyright owner.